danfrankenstein/UnprotectDMaaSM365Mailboxes/README.md

 DMaaS uses an API key for authentication.
 To acquire an API key:

--log onto DMaaS
+- log onto DMaaS
--click Settings -> access management -> API Keys -click Add API Key
+- click Settings -> access management -> API Keys
+- click Add API Key
--enter a name for your key
+- enter a name for your key
--click Save
+- click Save

 Immediately copy the API key (you only have one chance to copy the key.
 Once you leave the screen, you can not access it again).
 When running a DMaaS compatible script for the first time, you will be prompted for a password.
 Enter the API key as the password.# UnprotectM365Mailboxes